 So, what happens is the eyes stay at one end, and that is usually not in the center.

-Rule of 3rds in photography validates this.
+The Rule of Thirds in photography validates this.
 That is why the focal point is never at the center.
 The focal points are situated in the intersections, which are the four corners of the middle square.

 This just simply says that this rule meets the focus of the eyes.
 Where your eyes are focused, that is where you apply this principle.

 3. To Have a Balanced Image